zoner72/Datavizion-RAG/README.txt

 Key Features
 ------------
 • **Five intuitive tabs** for configuration, data management, API control, live status, and chat/query.
-• **Drag & Drop** support for files and folders (note: doesn’t work inside IDEs—launch from your OS file explorer).
+• **Drag & Drop** support for files and folders.
-• **Website scraper** that downloads text and PDFs, then builds a semantic index.
+• **Website scraper** that downloads text and PDFs from websites, then builds a semantic index.
 • **Vector database integration** via Docker-powered Qdrant, with advanced quantization options.
-• **Internal API server** you can turn on/off from the GUI.
+• **Internal API server** which you can use to port to your own website to for setting up your own assistant.
 • **Real-time log viewer** and health summary to monitor threads, index size, and last operation time.
-• **Customizable LLM settings** with templates, temperature, and response format.
+• **Customizable LLM settings** with templates, temperature, and response format for major LLM software, or just use openai.
 • **Built-in “intense” indexing profile** for deeper, overlapping chunks.

 Screenshots